tipragot/godot-iroh/README.md

 multiplayer.multiplayer_peer = server
 ```

-You can retrieve the connection string (to share with clients) using:
+You can retrieve the connection string (used to connect to this server) using:

 ```gdscript
 server.connection_string()
 ```

+After initializing the peer, you can use the [High-level multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) of Godot as normal.

 ### Connecting as a Client

-To connect to an existing host using the connection string:
+To connect to an existing server using the connection string:

 ```gdscript
 var client = IrohClient.connect("CONNECTION_STRING")
 multiplayer.multiplayer_peer = client
 ```

-Replace `"CONNECTION_STRING"` with the string provided by the host server.
+Replace `"CONNECTION_STRING"` with the string provided by the client acting as the server.

-After initializing the peer, all other methods are the same as in the [godot documentation](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) (without the [Initializing the network](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html#initializing-the-network) part).
+After initializing the peer, you can use the [High-level multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) as normal.

 ### Handle Client Errors

-To handle connection failures on the client side, you can connect to the connection_failed signal:
+To handle connection failures on the client side, you can connect to the connection_failed signal and get the error message with the `connection_error` function:

 ```gdscript
 multiplayer.connection_failed.connect(func():